LLNL/romweb/src/examples.md

 * **online phase**: ./linear_elasticity_global_rom --mesh "../../../dependencies/mfem/data/beam-hex-nurbs.mesh" -online -id 3 -nu 0.XX

 You can replace 0.XX with any value between 0.2 and 0.5.
 It must be strictly less than 0.5.
+Note that the global ROM is able to predict the point outside of the training region with high accuracy, i.e., $\nu=0.45$.
 The table below shows the performance results for three different parameter points.

    | Poisson's ratio ($\nu$)    | FOM solution time |  ROM solving time | Position relative error |
    | -------------------------- | ----------------- |  ---------------- | ----------------------- |